code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

 In the `ClientConfig` class we need to enable the `WebServiceTemplate` to connect using the HTTPS protocol.
 This is done by creating and setting a `HttpsUrlConnectionMessageSender` which is an extension of the default `HttpUrlConnectionMessageSender` with support for HTTPS.

-> Note that the `HttpsUrlConnectionMessageSender` is in the `spring-ws-support` package.
+> Note that the `HttpsUrlConnectionMessageSender` is part of the `spring-ws-support` package.

 During the TLS handshaking procedure, the client needs to decide whether it trusts the public key certificate that the server provides.
 This is done based on whether or not this certificate (or one of it's issuing CA's) is present in (one of) the client's truststores.
 We specify a `TrustManagersFactoryBean` to handle the configured truststores.